Manav0702/Debug-The-Code/README.md

 - Do not discuss any strategy or logic of the program during a live contest 🔴

-- All Participants are expected to abide by the rules ®ulations of the contest 🏆
+- All Participants are expected to abide by the rules and Regulations of the contest 🏆

 - Any violation of the Rules & Regulations shall lead to the cancellation of the candidature from the competition 🚫